den-materials/developer-resources/README.md

 Some engineers will also blog about a nasty bug just to make sure that they have a reference for the future.
 If you see a good description and that's the only blog post don't worry that a blog isn't updated frequently.

+If you are looking for solid podcasts, these come highly recommended by your Consultants:

+* CodeNewbie(http://www.codenewbie.org/) - This is a great podcast for all levels, and great if you’re looking for stories of people who have struggled and accomplished great things.
+* The Changelog(https://changelog.com/) -  A great podcast to keep you up-to-date on the latest trends with game-changers in the coding industry.
+Recommended for people who have a little dev experience.
+* Javascript Jabber(https://devchat.tv/js-jabber) - A small group of rotating hosts bring on experts and get pretty in-depth on JS topics.
+Recommended for people who have a little dev experience.

 ## Conclusion
 [Comment]: # (9:30)